taskcluster/taskcluster-docs/src/manual/vcs/github.md

 The official Node.js docker image.
 More information can be found [here:](https://github.com/nodejs/docker-node).

-This image is provided as a convenience, but *please feel free to push and use your own docker images.*
+This documentation uses the node image because it is convenient, but you may use any docker image you like, including one of your own design.

 ### Environment Variables